 The first 7 designs came off the looms in 1996 and were debuted at the end of the year in Hong Kong and New York at Design Week.
 Creative friends, prominent designers and press began inquiring about their unique floor covers.
 A showroom named after the street the designers lived on was opened in 1997, and Fort Street Studio was born.
 The artists had realized their idea to make a watercolor-based carpet for their home – an adventure that launched one of the most distinctive carpet brands in the industry.

-Since their fortuitous beginnings, Janis Provisor and Brad Davis have grown the company into an internationally acclaimed luxury brand, with showrooms in New York, Los Angeles and Hong Kong.
+Since their fortuitous beginnings, Janis Provisor and Brad Davis have grown the company into an internationally acclaimed luxury brand, with showrooms in New York and Hong Kong plus an office in London.
 The couple continues to launch new designs annually based on their original artwork, and have expanded their choice of medium to include carpet qualities of diverse textures, hand-knotted and hand-woven in wool, silk and combinations of those and other natural fibers.
 Fort Street Studio has an apprenticed Art Department to work hand-in-hand with clients to customize current designs for individualized needs.

 The company has mounted highly acclaimed exhibitions in Paris, London and Milan, and in late 2010, Janis Provisor and Brad Davis were tapped by the venerable French fashion house Hermès to design the carpets for the Atelier’s new Maison collection.
 More recently, the couple was invited to judge the 2014 Domotex Carpet Design Awards, which recognizes excellence in design of hand-made carpets, at the world’s most important international carpet & flooring show.

 In 2018, the couple were jurors of the esteemed Premio Rometti, which rewards projects that make an original contribution to the ancient art of ceramics.